-Prior to the landfall of Hurricane Laura, our aging housing stock was at 95% occupancy in all programs.
-At the end of the fiscal year our occupancy was approximately 20%.
-This is due to the deteriorating conditions of our units from the storm damage and massive discrepancy issues with the insurance companies.
-HUD had assured us that the LCHA would be made whole with insurance and FEMA assistance.
+As of this time, we have (7) Public Housing residents, all of whom are residing in a Mixed Finance Development.
+Unfortunately, our 95% occupancy rate has dropped to zero, primarily due to the ongoing challenges with our insurance carrier, The insurance carrier has been reluctant to settle the claims against them.
+Once we receive the insurance settlement, we will initiate the rebuilding process.
+In the after-match of the storms HUD had assured us that the LCHA would be made whole with insurance and FEMA assistance.
 That has turned out to be inaccurate.
 We are now in the litigation process with the insurance companies.
 FEMA is supposed to cover what the insurance companies do not cover.

 Since the storms of 2020, dealing with the insurance companies and FEMA has been the most frustrating experience of my 40-year career as CEO at LCHA.
-The litigation is ongoing, and we are in the final deposition of our our 3 pending lawsuits.
+We have finally reached a settlement in principle on the third of three lawsuits that we were compelled to file.
+We are currently awaiting the check to settle the insurance claims beyond mitigation and emergency damages.
+Additionally, we still have an outstanding claim for seven million dollars with another insurance carrier